deansallinen/deansallinen.github.io/src/markdown/mailroom.md

 2. Inserting the two sample rows in our 001-init.sql file
 3. POSTing the new row with the new data

+Keep that in mind!

 ### PUT

-When a package is received by the mailroom IRL they will scan the barcode and pull up the parcel in the database to add shipping information and package dimensions.

-So before we can make updates to parcels, we need to be able to GET individual parcels by their barcode.
+When a package is received by the mailroom in real life they will scan the barcode and pull up the database record to add shipping information and package dimensions.
+But before we can make updates to parcels we need to be able to GET individual parcels by their barcode.

 In `routes.spec.js` we can add a new test for the new route we are about to create: